 IB LANGUAGE AND LITERATURE HL

+YEAR 2

+Credit: 1

 Prerequisites: IB Language and Literature Year 1

 The aim of this course is to continue to explore the complex and dynamic nature of language and its practical and aesthetic dimensions, through the study of language choices and text types, literary forms, and contextual elements..
 Students will develop skills in interpretation, analysis, and evaluation.
 They will evolve in their understanding of relationships between texts and a variety of perspectives, cultural contexts, local and global issues.
 Students will develop an appreciation of how language and literature contribute to diverse responses and multiple meanings.
 This course continues to focus on the three themes covered in year 1: Readers, writers, and texts; Time and space; Intertextuality: connecting texts.
-Literary works may include Ibsen's A Doll's House, Atwood's The Handmaid's Tale, and Shakespeare's Othello, which offer varied cultural attitudes and values for students to consider, explore, and ultimately apply to their own cultural contexts.
+Literary works may include Ibsen's A Doll's House, Adichie's The Thing Around Your Neck, Atwood's The Handmaid's Tale, and Shakespeare's Othello, which offer varied cultural attitudes and values for students to consider, explore, and ultimately apply to their own cultural contexts.
 IB English Language and Literature course requires a variety of internal and external written and oral assessments throughout the two year sequence.
 In addition, all students will compose a college essay.
 The IB exam in English Language and Literature will take place at the end of Year 2.
 A student may opt to take the AP Language and Composition exam at the end of junior or senior year, and/or the AP Literature and Composition Exam at the end of senior year.

-The IB assessment may earn a student college credit dependent upon their score and the policy of the college or university.

-ADVANCED PLACEMENT ENGLISH LITERATURE AND COMPOSITION
+The IB assessment may earn a student college credit depending upon their score and the policy of the college or university.
+ADVANCED PLACEMENT ENGLISH LITERATURE AND COMPOSITION Credit: 1 Prerequisites: Senior Status